Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

     }
 }
 ```
-And override the methods you wish or create new ones!
+Decorate the `CustomRepository` with the attribute `[UoWOverrideRepository]` and override the methods you wish or create new ones!
 ```csharp
 [UoWOverrideRepository]
 public class CustomRepository<T> : Repository<T> where T : BaseEntity